Hippoglossina oblonga: Description

 As with most left-eye flounders they can change the color and pattern of their dark side to match the surrounding bottom, and are also capable of rapidly burrowing into muddy or sandy bottoms.
 The back, which may vary in overall color from light brown to dark gray, is marked with four large and quite conspicuous black "eye-like" spots edged with a much lighter color, two of them situated at each margin of the body.
 The teeth are sharp and well developed.
 The underside is pale pinkish, almost translucent in certain areas.
-Data collected from fishing trawlers suggests adults average about 10 to 12 inches long with 16 inches likely being the maximum size.
+Data collected from fishing trawlers suggests adults average about 10 to 12 in long with 16 in likely being the maximum size.
 Adults are predatory and mostly piscivorous, preying on any small fish such as sand lance and Atlantic silverside, as well as squid.

 Habitat

-A range in the western Atlantic from the Gulf of Maine, and perhaps as far north as Nova Scotia, south to Florida, preferring water depths of at least 12 fathoms and as far out as to the continental shelf.
+A range in the western Atlantic from the Gulf of Maine, and perhaps as far north as Nova Scotia, south to Florida, preferring water depths of at least 12 fathom and as far out as to the continental shelf.
 Little is documented of the breeding and seasonal migratory habits of this fish.